 Storytelling – it’s not just for drama.
-Students from our Into the Woods: Telling Stories for Business course have been learning this, and in the second instalment of our chat series with business storytelling strategist Park Howell they get down to the details.
+Students from our Story for Business course have been learning this, and in the second instalment of our chat series with business storytelling strategist Park Howell they get down to the details.
 Read on to find out how Park developed his unique business, how different cultures react to the same stories, and what the world of business can learn from Hollywood.

 Q – Hi Park, thanks for joining us for this second round of questions.
 How did you go about building your portfolio of story clients?

 Park Howell – No problem!
 I’ve been in advertising for 30 years.
 Our middle son went to film school in South California, and he is currently a motion graphics artist in Hollywood while trying to sell his feature film.
 While he was in school, I asked him to send me his textbooks when he was done with them, so that I could learn what Hollywood knew about storytelling that we could use in the dark arts of marketing.
 That was in 2006, and my knowledge and clients have grown from there.